ndhorton/rb120/notes/rb129/spot/spot_questions.md

 **What is inheritance?**

+Inheritance in Ruby can refer to class inheritance, but also to inheritance through mixin modules, sometimes called 'interface inheritance'.

-Inheritance usually refers to class inheritance, whereby a class can subclass another class, which becomes its superclass, and thereby inherit the behaviors of the superclass.
+Class inheritance, whereby a class can subclass another class, which becomes its superclass, and thereby inherit the behaviors of the superclass.
 This means that instance methods from the superclass can be called on an instance of the subclass, and class methods of the superclass can be called on the subclass.
-The subclass can optionally override methods from the superclass, providing its own implementation.
-It still has access to the superclass method from within the overriding method definition via the `super` keyword.
 A class can only have one superclass in Ruby, though a class may have many subclasses.
 A superclass can in turn subclass another class, and so on in a chain of inheritance.
 The subclass is a specialized type with respect to the superclass; class inheritance represents an 'is-a' relationship.

 In Ruby, mixin modules used to distribute behaviors to one or more classes can be thought of as another form of inheritance; when the methods in the module include public methods, this is sometimes called 'interface inheritance'.
 When mixed in via the `Module#include` method, a mixin module is placed between the class and its superclass in the inheritance hierarchy.
 Instance methods defined in the mixin module can then be called on objects of the class.
 The class is not a specialized type with respect to the module.
 The inclusion of a module represents a 'has-a' relationship; the class has an ability provided by the module.
 A class can mix in as many modules as desired.
 Unlike superclasses, modules cannot themselves be instantiated.

+Each Ruby class has a method lookup path which Ruby uses when a method is called on an instance of that class.
+Methods inherited from either a superclass or a mixin module can be overridden by a new definition in the inheriting class.
+This works because the class of the instance comes before the superclass in the method lookup path and once Ruby finds a method with the right name, it stops looking.
+The superclass or mixin method can be called from within the overriding method by use of the keyword `super`.

+* class inheritance
+* mixin modules
+* method lookup path
+* method overriding

 **What is the difference between a subclass and a superclass?**